mezzy33/csci-567-group-project/README.md

 ## Files
 - `CSCI567Project_Bitcoin_Predict_lstm.ipynb` :This the jupyter notebook for building the LSTM model to predict bitcoin.
+- `Merged_Data.csv` : This is our cleaned data csv file.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contact